aurangzebrazzaq/project3/README.md

-My repository for Project 2 for ITMD-361
+My repository for Project 3 for ITMD-361: Fundamentals of Web Development